Stars & Stripes (America's Cup syndicate)

-Stars & Stripes (Team Dennis Conner) is the name of an America's Cup syndicate operated by Dennis Conner and its racing yachts.
+Stars & Stripes (Team Dennis Conner) is the name of an America's Cup syndicate operated by Dennis Conner and its racing yachts, which are among the most famous in the world.
 The name "Stars & Stripes" refers to the nickname often used for the flag of the United States.
-TDC was registered under the flag of the San Diego Yacht Club (SDYC).
+TDC was registered under the flag of San Diego Yacht Club (SDYC).

 12-metre class yachts

-The well funded Sail America Foundation commissioned four 12-metre yachts to support a campaign led by Dennis Conner, representing the San Diego Yacht Club, to win back the America's Cup in the 1987 competition in Fremantle, Australia.
+The well funded Sail America Foundation commissioned four 12-metre yachts to support a campaign led by Dennis Conner, representing San Diego Yacht Club, to win back the America's Cup in the 1987 competition in Fremantle, Australia.